-- Examples of how Thinking Maps may be applied to learning in the area of focus.
-Other graphic organizers may also be included, but are not required. - Examples of using content, material, and/or task scaffolds for mastering the strategy and/or academic content.
+• Examples of how Thinking Maps may be applied to elementary student and to the EDSE 628 student learning in the area of focus.
+Other graphic organizers may also be included, but are not required.

+• Examples of using content, material, and/or task scaffolds for mastering the strategy and/or academic content.